The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 By managing daily activities such as personal care, supporting nutritional needs, and coordinating medical appointments and treatments, we can ensure that elderly parents receive the necessary care to maintain their health and well-being.

-A. Encouraging regular exercise
+A. Encouraging Regular Exercise

 Tailoring exercise routines to individual abilities